jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-10-05-real-time-streaming-with-kafka-and-flink-1/index.md

 * [Introduction](#) (this post)
 * Lab 1 Produce data to Kafka using Lambda
-* Lab 2 Write data from S3 to Kafka using MSF
+* Lab 2 Write data to Kafka from S3 using MSF
-* Lab 3 Transform and write data into S3 from Kafka using MSF
+* Lab 3 Transform and write data to S3 from Kafka using MSF
 * Lab 4 Clean, Aggregate, and Enrich Events with MSF
-* Lab 5 Kafka Connect to sink data into DynamoDB
+* Lab 5 Write data to DynamoDB using Kafka Connect
 * Lab 6 Consume data from Kafka using Lambda

 ## Workshop Architecture